conquest-eth/conquest-agent-service/documentation/ux.md

 ### Register for the agent-service

-> The agent-service will remove the need for the 2nd transaction when sending spaceships (See [here](#sending-spaceships-from-one-planet-to-another))
+> The agent-service will remove the need for the 2nd transaction when sending spaceships (See [here](#sending-spaceships-from-one-planet-to-another)) (sending spaceships require normally 2 txs, one to send and one to execute when the fleet arrive (could be days later))

-- you need to register, this is a signing message.
+- To use the agent-service you need to register, this is a signing message.
 This only need to be done once.
 - this will trigger a wallet popup to sign (no tx involved)
 - Then you need to top-up the agent with native token (ETH) for the agent to work on your behalf
 - this will trigger a wallet popup to perform a tx with ETH (you thus need some ETH here)